Teacher & Student Resources

 When you're working with others, sometimes you need a quick opinion instead of a bunch of comments.
 Boosts are perfect!
 At the bottom of your Basecamp Doc or your Message Board post, include something like this:

-Students as clients?
-Team members?
+Students as employees or collaborators?
+Or clients?